Albany Civic Theater

 161 Warren Street, Glens Falls

-Hours: Tuesday-Saturday 10am-5pm; Sunday 12pm-5pm; Monday and all national holidays closed.
+Hours: Tuesday-Saturday 10am-5pm; Sunday 12pm-5pm; closed Mondays and all national holidays.

 Admission: Free, but donations are appreciated.